 1. Financing Options

-Consider your financial situation and risk tolerance when choosing between different financing options.
-Work with a mortgage lender to determine which options you may qualify for based on your credit score and income.
+Actionable Advice: Evaluate your financial situation and risk tolerance when choosing between these options.
+Work with a mortgage lender to determine which products you qualify for based on your credit score, deposit size, and income.
+A larger deposit (20% or more) can help secure lower interest rates.

 2. Your Financial Situation